 In the constitutional history of the United States, I do not remember any body to which the federal government granted these executive and legislative powers, omnipresent and high-handed, without any check or balance.

 This moment is crucial.
 It is about whether we believe in democracy or whether we open the way to an anti-democratic regime.
 That is always the first step towards dictatorships.
-Under Franco, Trujillo, Pinochet, Batista and later Fidel, everyone who defended them said, “it’s not the best, but it is necessary”, “we need someone to do what needs to be done no matter what the people want”.
+Under Franco, Trujillo, Pinochet, Batista and later Fidel, everyone who defended them said, its not the best, but it is necessary, we need someone to do what needs to be done no matter what the people want.
 Exactly the same arguments used today to advocate for this board.

 Right now the United States is going through one of its most difficult political moments, with a politicized gridlock Congress, divided, full of prejudices and obstructionists.
 There are candidates for President that are scary and are already an international embarrassment.
 They have inflicted a discourse of hate, intolerance, racism and sexism.
 But no one proposes taking away the right of the people to chose their congressmen or the President.
 No one proposes ending American democracy, yet that is precisely what they propose for Puerto Rico.
-I’ve said it before and I’ll repeat it: the problems of democracy should be met with more democracy.
+Ive said it before and Ill repeat it: the problems of democracy should be met with more democracy.

 And now, what?

 A lot of people say that this is only a draft and we need to keep waiting.
 For me, the mere fact that this is presented by the Chairman of the congressional committee that has jurisdiction over Puerto Rico and has the support of the Republican leadership in the House is enough.
-And don’t tell me that the Obama administration is blameless.
+And dont tell me that the Obama administration is blameless.
 It was the Obama administration that went to the Supreme Court in January to say that Congress has the power to do as they wished with Puerto Rico.
-It was Obama’s Treasury Department who first proposed a Board to “supervise” Puerto Rico.
-It was Obama’s Treasury Department who went before the House Resources Committee and said that they, Congress, could unilaterally go over the Constitution of Puerto Rico.
+It was Obamas Treasury Department who first proposed a Board to supervise Puerto Rico.
+It was Obamas Treasury Department who went before the House Resources Committee and said that they, Congress, could unilaterally go over the Constitution of Puerto Rico.

-As they say, “the writing is on the wall”.
-It is not the time to wait, it’s time to speak clearly and put accents where we have to put them.
+As they say, the writing is on the wall.
+It is not the time to wait, its time to speak clearly and put accents where we have to put them.

-If this draft is what they think in Washington about Puerto Rico, lets demand that they stop being hypocrites: if they truly believe that we can’t govern ourselves then suspend the application of the Constitution of the Commonwealth, thereby suspending elections and openly grant this board all the powers today held by the executive and legislative branches (the draft technically renders the judicial branch inoperable and inconsequential, because all the decision made by the Board, if challenged, would go to the federal courts).
-It is cruel to ask the people of Puerto Rico to go vote for a Governor and a legislature, when the key decisions concerning the future of our country won’t be made by them, but by five bureaucrats who won’t be on November 8th ballot.
+If this draft is what they think in Washington about Puerto Rico, lets demand that they stop being hypocrites: if they truly believe that we cant govern ourselves then suspend the application of the Constitution of the Commonwealth, thereby suspending elections and openly grant this board all the powers today held by the executive and legislative branches (the draft technically renders the judicial branch inoperable and inconsequential, because all the decision made by the Board, if challenged, would go to the federal courts).
+It is cruel to ask the people of Puerto Rico to go vote for a Governor and a legislature, when the key decisions concerning the future of our country wont be made by them, but by five bureaucrats who wont be on November 8th ballot.

-Since Congress obviously won’t have the courage to speak clearly, I propose a patriotic agenda of 5 points.
+Since Congress obviously wont have the courage to speak clearly, I propose a patriotic agenda of 5 points.

-1. Immediately approve a Joint Resolution of the Legislature with the Governor’s signature, which establishes clearly what Puerto Rico is willing to accept from Congress.
+1. Immediately approve a Joint Resolution of the Legislature with the Governors signature, which establishes clearly what Puerto Rico is willing to accept from Congress.
 The approval yesterday of a resolution by the Senate of Puerto Rico, is a step in the right direction.
-But we shouldn’t limit ourselves to oppose the Board’s proposal.
+But we shouldnt limit ourselves to oppose the Boards proposal.
 We cannot remain reactive.
 The resolution must say that if a Federal Board is proposed, it must be approve at the polls by the people of Puerto Rico.
 If they are going to override our Constitution, the least they can do is follow a mechanism similar to the one they employed when we passed (us and them) our Constitution in 1952.
-Let’s put our cards on the table.
+Lets put our cards on the table.
 That resolution should aspire to be approved unanimously.

 2. To approve in advance by our Legislature legislation establishing how the government of Puerto Rico should proceed if May 1 or July 1 arrive and there are no resources to pay the debt.
 In order not to affect the ongoing negotiations with bondholders and with Congress, the bill must say that it will only enter into effect if an agreement with bondholders is not reached before a certain date or if Congress does not grant a restructuring process before a certain date.
 We must tell the country, Congress and the creditors what actions we will take if they do not act on good faith now.
-What I’m proposing is to legislate now what David Bernier has described as “a coordinated payment system of the public debt”.
+What Im proposing is to legislate now what David Bernier has described as a coordinated payment system of the public debt.
 Waiting until April 30 or June 30 to legislate will be too late.

 3. Start the process to amend our Constitution to change the order of priority of payments on case of insolvency.
 If Congress has already assumed the position that they can unilaterally amend our constitution, lets defend our dignity and do it ourselves using our democratic and constitutional powers.

 4. A firm commitment from our current Governor and from EVERY candidate for Governor that if this bill or a similar one is approved, they will disobey it.
 It is not only about going to court (which must be done).
 Democracy is not vindicated at court.
 It is vindicated in the day-to-day actions.
 If David, Pedro, Ricky, María de Lourdes, Rafael, Manuel o Alexandra want to be governor and then allow for those not elected to govern, let them say it now.
 I have no doubt that if the Governor and all the candidates say today, firmly and clearly, that they will disobey a law like this one, the country will be on their side and Congress will have to listen.
 The invitation that Alejandro has made to meet with all the candidates for governor presents and adequate scenario.
-As said one time by a governor which whom I’ve had and continue to have differences with: “don’t push it”.
+As said one time by a governor which whom Ive had and continue to have differences with: dont push it.

 5. The Government of Puerto Rico has to go to the United Nations to denounce this action and to formally request that the case of Puerto Rico return to the General Assembly for full discussion.
 We should even ask the Committee on Decolonization advice to see the possibility of going before the International Court of Justice to denounce the United States for grossly violating its commitment with Puerto Rico and the international community.

 The best defense is always to take the offensive.
-It is time as a country to stop reacting to “the inevitable” and act with firmness toward what we want.
+It is time as a country to stop reacting to the inevitable and act with firmness toward what we want.

 Aníbal Acevedo Vilá